zacharydenton/noisehack/posts/2013-08-07-custom-audio-effects-javascript-web-audio-api.md

 ---

-You can get pretty far with the built-in Web Audio API nodes, but to really turn things up to 11, you may need to write some custom audio effects in JavaScript.
+You can get pretty far with the built-in Web Audio API nodes, but to really turn things up to 11, you may need to write custom audio effects in JavaScript.
 This post shows you how.

 <!--more-->